richardguerre/relay-butler/README.md

 ### Use Storybook with [`use-relay-mock-environment`](https://www.npmjs.com/package/use-relay-mock-environment)

-If you want to create stories out of your Relay components, we recommend using [`use-relay-mock-environment`](https://www.npmjs.com/package/use-relay-mock-environment).
+If you want to create Storybook stories out of your Relay components, we recommend using [`use-relay-mock-environment`](https://www.npmjs.com/package/use-relay-mock-environment), and adding it directly within your storybook template.

-If you have set up Storybook before setting up relay-butler, `relay-butler init` will detect that and will automatically create a `.stories.tsx` template with .
-All you need to do is install `use-relay-mock-environment` and change the path to your `useRelayMockEnvironment` hook.
+If you have set up Storybook before setting up relay-butler, `relay-butler init` will detect Storybook and will automatically create a `{{componentName}}.stories.tsx.hbs` template with Storybook stories and `use-relay-mock-environment`.
+After which, all you need to do is install `use-relay-mock-environment` and change the path to your `useRelayMockEnvironment` hook in the template.

-You can manually create the relay-butler `.stories.tsx` template by running:
+Alternatively, you can manually create the `{{componentName}}.stories.tsx.hbs` template by running:

 ```
 relay-butler init --storybook
 ```

+### Adding/removing/customizing templates

+By default, running `relay-butler init`, provides you with at least 3 templates, but you are free to add/remove templates and change their content.
+You can, for example, create a template for your CSS styles.
+You can even change the file name of the template, like changing the file extension to `.ts` instead of `.tsx`.

 ## Templates